Colormark/Bricklayer/README.md

 *Node：bl-tablecellview                 	:Item in tableview, Auto create from datasource. <br>
 *Node：bl-tablecellview-prototype       	:Prototype of tablecellview.<br>
   ==>Attributes:<br>
-  bl-identifier                  		:You can set >1 prototypes with deffrent identifier and select prototype in datadelegate.<br>
+  bl-identifier                  		:You can set >1 prototypes with deffrent identifier and select prototype in delegate.<br>

 *Node：bl-tableview-loadmore            	:Auto create by tableview.<br>